 Roundabout can be shown to form a traffic control device as part of a local area traffic management scheme.

-Acceptance

-Supporting evidence to show that the design will meet capacity and , safety and turning movements of intended vehicles, including motorcycles (refer to NZTA’s ‘Making roads motorcycles friendly’) must be supplied.
+To be accepted, supporting evidence showing that the design will meet capacity, safety, level of service, and turning movements of intended vehicles, including motorcycles must be supplied.

-Traffic modelling must be provided to show that the design can mitigate the effects of traffic generation due to the development.
-Where applicable, consideration must be given for future network growth and development.
-This could include intersection modelling using software such as SIDRA.

-The engineering plans must show the visibility splays for each approach of each roundabout, landscaping details, signage, road marking, and state the:
+The engineering plans must show the visibility splays for each approach of the roundabout, landscaping details, signage, road marking, and state the:

 Design speed, both approach and circulating.